 DAN 215 Introduction to Dance Across Cultures Fall LA

-Bharata Natyam, Butoh, Hip Hop, and Burmese dance are some of the movement practices that will have us travel from temples and courtyards to clubs, streets, and stages around the world.
-Through dance activities, readings, discussions, and viewings of filmed and live performances the course will introduce students to dance across cultures and historical periods while questioning categories such as classical, traditional, ethnic, folk, and world dance.
-The course meets twice a week, one class is dedicated to studio practice and one to theory.
+This studio course will have us travel from temples and courtyards to clubs, streets, and stages around the world to better understand the diversity of dance.
+Featuring movement practices such as Bharata Natyam, Butoh, Rumba, and Burmese dance, this course introduces students to dance across cultures and historical periods while questioning categories such as classical, traditional, ethnic, folk, and world dance.
+The course meets twice a week; activities will include dance assignments, readings, discussions, and viewings of filmed and live performances.
 Guest artists will teach different dance forms.
 No prior dance experience is necessary.
-Staff
+J. Hamera

 DAN 219 Modern Dance: Beginning Technique and Choreography Fall LA

 Dance technique and choreography for beginning level.
 Technique class will emphasize placement and movement efficiency through proper alignment.
 Students will explore the body's relationship to space and gravity while dancing to different rhythms and styles of music.
 In choreography class, students will investigate how structural elements and movement vocabularies contribute to a dance's overarching impact and content.
 Readings and viewings broaden students' understanding of dance's position in the world of art.
 Two two-hour classes in technique, one two-hour class in choreography.
 R. Lazier

 DAN 220 Modern Dance: Beginning/Intermediate Technique and Choreography Spring LA